Intro to Combinatorics

 Consider a (finite) sequence of decisions.
 Suppose the number of choices for each individual decision is independent of decisions made previously in the sequence.
 Then the number of ways to make the whole sequence of decisions is the product of these numbers of choices.

-Remember, we have two ways to look at the combination \[ {}_n C_r = C(n, r) = \binom{n}{r}. \] One is the combinatorial definition: "\(n\) choose \(r\)" is the number of ways to choose \(r\) things from a collection of \(n\) things.
+There are two complementary ways to view the combination \[ {}_n C_r = C(n, r) = \binom{n}{r}. \] The combinatorial definition is operational: "\(n\) choose \(r\)" is the number of ways to choose \(r\) elements from a collection of \(n\) elements without regard to order.

 Let's observe a couple of combination-related theorems:

-Pascal's Relation
+Theorem: Pascal's Relation

 If \(1 \leq r \leq n\), then \[ C(n+1, r) = C(n, r-1) + C(n, r). \]